rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 [@dvd] revived the `rafx-visibility` crate and implemented frustum culling.
 Frustum culling greatly reduces draw call counts, improving frame rate in certain scenes.
-The changes also improve consistency between various rendering feature implementations (i.e. meshes, text etc.) and avoid running the extract-prepare-submit pipeline on entities that are not visible.
+The changes also improve consistency between various rendering feature implementations (i.e. meshes, text etc.) and avoids running the extract-prepare-submit pipeline on entities that are not visible.

-[@aclysma] implemented a new OpenGL ES 2.0 backend.
-By supporting ES2, rafx can now be used with almost any mobile device or within any browser ([~98% coverage][rafx-webgl-caniuse].)
+[@aclysma] implemented an OpenGL ES 2.0 backend.
+While ES2 cannot support all funcionality in `rafx-api`, it provides very broad compatibility.
+This means the core functionality of rafx-api can be used with almost any mobile device or browser ([~98% web coverage][rafx-webgl-caniuse].)

 [rafx]: https://github.com/aclysma/rafx
 [rafx-webgl-demo]: https://aclysma.github.io/rafx/demo-web/index.html